This is a complete glossary of fly fishing terms that you’ll need to learn in order to understand what people are talking about.

-Action – An elusive, but important characteristic of fly rods.
+Action – An elusive, but important characteristic of a beginner fly rod.
 Rods are said to have fast or slow action.
-Fast action rods are generally stiffer overall, but bend more at the tip, generating higher line speeds longer casts, especially into the wind.
+Fast action rods are generally stiffer overall, but bend more at the tip, generating higher line speeds and longer casts, especially into the wind.
 Slow action rods, appear to flex their entire length, giving the sense of a more compliant feel.
 See also Rod Flex.

 Adult – the winged stage of aquatic insects; reproductive stage.

-Albright knot – A common knot used for tying the backing to fly line.
+Albright knot – A common knot used for tying the backing to the fly line.

 Angler – One who seeks to catch fish with a hook (an “angle”), usually fixed to the end of a line.

 Anti-Reverse – A feature of fly reels where the spool handle does not turn as the line is pulled out from the reel.

 Attractor – A style or variety of fly that is effective in eliciting strikes, but has few apparent characteristics of a natural food item.
 Often an attractor is flashy and bigger than life.

 Arbor – The center part of a fly reel where line and backing (first) are wound.